vuinguyen/simple-plugin-example-python/README.md

 `.venv\scripts\activate`

-5. Install the dependencies
+4. Install the dependencies
 `pip install -r requirements.txt`
-6. Run the default app:
+5. Run the default app:
 `python -m flask run`

-## How to Run: Dynamic Plugin
-Coming Soon: Work in progress on Dynamic Plugin

 ## Sample Screenshots
 Can be found on the `SCREENSHOTS README`.